annapuddles/pns/README.md

 Lines starting with # are ignored as comments.
 Extra whitespace is also ignored.

 The name of the notecard must end with a `.pns` extension.
 Drop the notecard into the aircraft, and PNS will load the route from it, and then delete it.

+The current route can be saved to a notecard by executing the `pns print` command and copying the output into a notecard.